JohnSebastian3/crypto-profit-calc/README.md

 ## Optimizations

-Optimizations planned are refactoring code and validating date to avoid NaN values.
+Optimizations planned are refactoring code, validating date to avoid NaN values, and allowing for various other currencies.

 ## Lessons Learned: